deaktator/deaktator.github.io/_posts/2023-09-17-tale-of-two-parents.md

 5. By whether $$ C $$ satisfies requirements provided to $$ C $$.
 6. Yes.
 This is really another way to state (5), since $$ P_2 $$ provides
     requirements to $$ C $$.
-7. Then better align $$ P_1 $$ and $$ P_2 $$.
+7. Then better align $$ P_1 $$ and $$ P_2 $$, so that performance according
+    to $$ P_2 $$'s requirements is indicative of performance according to
+    $$ P_1 $$'s requirements.
 See (4).

 ### Example 1: Bleeched Red Shirt

-While walking out the door for the day, a parent asks the child to wash a red shirt.
+While walking out the door one day, a parent asks the child to wash a red shirt.
 Not knowing how to wash a red shirt, the child asks the other parent how to wash the shirt.
-The second parents instructs the child to use non-color-safe bleech.
+The second parent instructs the child to use non-color-safe bleech.
 The child does as instructed by both parents.
-The shirt turns a bright uniform pink.
-The child is grounded by the first parent.
+The outcome is that the shirt turns a bright uniform pink and the child is grounded by the first parent.
 Is this reasonable?
-Of course not.  *After all, the child did an excellent job bleeching the shirt!*
+Of course not.  *After all, the child did an excellent job bleeching the shirt, as instructed!*

 ### Example 2: Insubordination in [*The Rings of Power*](https://www.imdb.com/title/tt7631058/)